Kentucky Traffic Ticket Lawyer in Covington, KY

 Addressing Traffic Citations and Whether You Can Fight Them

 Traffic tickets can mean points on your license and eventually end up in a license suspension or revocation if you get too many within a certain timeframe.
 However, a traffic ticket attorney can help you fight your ticket and potentially avoid more points on your license.
-Call the Law Offices of Shannon C. Smith, PLLC, to find out how our attorneys can help you address traffic tickets.
+Many traffic ticket attorneys offer a free consultation to help you understand your options and the potential outcomes of your case.

 What Are the Penalties for Getting a Traffic Ticket?

 The penalties for getting a traffic ticket in Kentucky involve fines, court costs, and points on your license.
 More serious infractions are worth more points.
 For example, going less than 10 miles per hour over the speed limit on a limited access highway results in 0 points, while going 11-15 miles per hour over the speed limit on a limited access highway is 3 points.
-Below are some common traffic violations and the associated points:

 - Failing to stop at a stop sign or traffic signal: 3 points